petereberle/petereberle/projects.md

 # ArtWalla
 * ![](images/artwalla.com_fin.jpg)
 * [ArtWalla](https://artwalla.com/) was in need a major facelift to their organization and membership site.
 I created a custom theme and information organizing strategy to update their web presence and provide an easy interface for ArtWalla members to access their online profiles.
-The custom theme integrates with their pre-existing WildApricot membership platform to fetch and display member information.
+The custom theme integrates with the pre-existing WildApricot membership platform to fetch and display member information.

 	After implementing the new site, ArtWalla saw an increase in site traffic and membership applications performed online.